 Figure S2.
 Scatter plot of MR analysis using TwoSampleMR R package9.
 Each point on this graph represents a SNP, which the line is the 95% CI for that point.
-The abscissa indicates the effect of SNP on exposure (RHR), and the ordinate represents the effect of SNP on outcome (AD
+The abscissa indicates the effect of SNP on exposure (RHR), and the ordinate represents the effect of SNP on outcome (AD)